delphicventurescode/lagxojafilozofio_chatbot_compiled_responses/samvaad_with_prof_wendy_doniger/README.md

 I want to record this as not a "bot conversation screen capture" of the ongoing dialogue between myself and Prof. Wendy Doniger (University of Chicago), as part of the **Samvaad** initiative under *La Gxoja Filozofio*, but rather as an example of how respectful dialogue is possible.
-However, since she has turned down our request, it is also clear that even if respectful dialogue is possible, the requisite outcome will be what would be socially ideal or ideal for the individual.
-Someone who has said or done something controversial or socially suboptimal can simply refuse to come and answer questions about their work.
+However, since she has turned down our request, it is also clear that even if respectful dialogue is possible, the requisite outcome will not always be what would be socially ideal or ideal for the individual.
+Someone who has said or done something controversial or socially suboptimal can simply refuse to come and answer questions about their work or what they did.

 The screenshots illustrate that **genuine, respectful dialogue** — even with eminent scholars of religion and culture, even with people with whom we disagree — is not only possible, but also a good thing.